Giclée Help & Tutorials

 We’re often asked to help people with their online submissions to art galleries, shows and contests.
 Often the images artists have of their work are too large for online submissions and need to be resized and saved.
 This video shows how to do that in both Photoshop and GIMP.

-If you want help learning the tools of the trade for editing artwork and preparing digitized art and photographs for printing, then you need to discover lynda.com.
+If you want help learning the tools of the trade for editing artwork and preparing digitized art and photographs for printing, then you need to discover Linkedin Learning, formerly Lynda.com.
 If you’re struggling with Adobe Photoshop, Adobe Lightroom, Adobe Illustrator, creating digital video for the web, Adobe Premier, etc., then you need to discover lynda.com.

-www.lynda.com is a website that has thousands of video tutorials on all kinds of creative software.
+Linkedin Learning is now part of Linkedin, and is included in their pro subscription, and has thousands of video tutorials on all kinds of creative software.
 It’s a classroom on your desktop that you can refer to when you need help, or forgot how to do something.
 It comes as a monthly subscription, and we highly recommend it.
 In fact we use it here in the studio all the time refresh, renew, review new software, and remember things we’ve forgotten from time to time.

 Click on the links below to read the full articles:

 - Color Accurate Digital Photography of Artworks by Robin Myers of Betterlight

 - Color Management for Digital Photography by Robin Myers of Betterlight

 - Scanning Backs vs. Digital SLR Cameras and why the Betterlight Scanning Back is better.

 - Understanding Image Interpolation